ConcourseOpen/DPI_Arb_Bot_Example/README.md

 `node server.js`

 ## DPI ARBITRAGE BOT SMART CONTRACT DISCLAIMER
 1.)
-The Smart Contract is UNAUDITTED Please review code
+Use at your own risk.
+The smart contract is currently UNAUDITED and provided as-is in the spirit of transparency and decentralization.
+So make sure you review and understand the code, and please only use the arb bot if you appreciate the risks and uncertainty inherent in transacting with value on Ethereum, including the volatility of gas and asset prices and the possibility (and implications) of competition for block space.

 2.)
-It is built for the DeFi Pulse Index but can be used for other products
+It is built for the DeFi Pulse Index but can be used for other products.

 3.)
 It uses AAVE for Flashlaons.
 However you can utilize any flashloan provider.